Miami holds off FGCU and moves on, 62-60

 Dow scored with 1:13 left to give FGCU its last lead.
 Hof’s three-point play with 49.4 seconds remaining put Miami back up by two, and Gradinjan’s 3 tied the game for the fifth time.

-“That’s what the refs thought it was,” said Gradinjan, her eyes and face still red 20 minutes after the final buzzer.
-“You’ve got to deal with it.”

-FGCU started 1 for 17 from 3-point range, then got a spark late in the third.

-After scoring 30 points in 28 minutes, the Eagles scored five in five seconds.
+After scoring 30 points in 28 minutes, the Eagles managed to score five in five seconds.
 Jess Cattani’s 3-pointer dropped simultaneous to a foul being called on Hof under the basket.
 That gave FGCU another possession, and Dow’s basket off the inbounds got the Eagles within 39-35.
 The lead for Miami was still four going into the fourth.

-“We just had the will to win,” Miami guard Jessica Thomas said, “and didn’t want to take no for an answer.”

 BIG PICTURE

 Florida Gulf Coast: The Eagles didn’t take their first free throw until 9:31 remained in the game.
-Miami had taken 15 to that point.
-FGCU finished 3 for 6 from the line, while Miami went 17 for 20. … FGCU entered the NCAA Tournament as one of five Division I schools to have both its men’s and women’s teams win at least 25 games this season. … FGCU was 9 for 34 from 3-point land.
+Miami had taken 15 to that point. … FGCU entered the NCAA Tournament as one of five Division I schools to have both its men’s and women’s teams win at least 25 games this season.

+Miami: Adrienne Motley, the Hurricanes’ leading scorer coming in at 13.7 points per game, had only four on 1 for 6 shooting. … The Hurricanes were hosting an NCAA tourney game for the first time in 24 years, and hadn’t played FGCU in exactly seven years — March 18, 2010, a win over the Eagles in the first round of the WNIT.

 SLOW START